moosepi/amq-scripts/README.md

   - allow reordered combinations of the same artist even in strict mode
 - integrate with song history
 - NGMC support?

+## NGMC Elo

+Elo calculator for NGMC.
+WIP.
+Usage: edit `tourlist.txt` and `aliases.txt` as necessary (sample input provided).
+Cookies also need to be edited for Challonge scraping (ones in the .py file are expired).

+TODO:
+- print history for players (for more transparency)
+	- prob print change per game?
+- cache challonge data
+- automate date sorting